efairbanks/ericfairbanks-org-jekyll-bootstrap/_posts/2020-04-16-programming-101-with-lua.markdown

 | boolean | `true`, `false` |
 | function | `print`, `+`, `-`, `/`, `*`, `..`, `=`, `function(x) return x+1 end` |

-Ok, so we've got a list of the **types** of things we can have, and we have some examples of what particular instances, or **values**, of these types of things look like.
+<br/>Ok, so we've got a list of the **types** of things we can have, and we have some examples of what particular instances, or **values**, of these types of things look like.
 Unfortunately, we still have no idea how to arrange them in such a way that they cause a computer to *do* something with them.

 In short, we don't know how to *instruct* our computer to do something meaningful with our **types** and **values**.